Sex education for students with disabilities: don’t leave it to Dr.Google

-Why Dr.Google isn’t always the best place for accessible and inclusive sex education for students with disabilities
+Why Dr.Google isn’t the best sex education teacher for students with disabilities

 Even though the internet is an excellent resource to access sex education for students with disabilities, there are several significant problems with it.
 The first one is that the audience is still pretty small, compared to people such as Shane Dawson or Jefree Star.
 What I’ve found in the disabled YouTube community is that many of the commenters are also people with disabilities.